Axway/amplifysharedservices-open-docs/content/en/docs/shared_services/supportapi/formats/miscellaneous.md

 Example: `2020-03-11T08:38:11.000+0000`.

+### Common Date Format for Responses

+All date instances in responses share the same format, as per profile of ISO 8601 at [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6).

+Format: `full-date` utilizing the `date-fullyear "-" date-month "-" date-mday` definition.

+Example: `2024-05-21`.

 ### Common Date and Time Format for Requests

 All date-time instances in requests need to adhere to the following format, as per [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6).